Mervan History, Family Crest & Coats of Arms

 All trace back to Rhodri ap Merfyn (c.
 820-878), later known as Rhodri the Great (Welsh: Rhodri Mawr), who succeeded his father, Merfyn Frych, as King of Gwynedd in 844.
 He is referred to "King of the Britons" by the Annals of Ulster and later as the "King of Wales."

-Important Dates for the Mervan family
+Early History of the Mervan family

 This web page shows only a small excerpt of our Mervan research.
 Another 39 words (3 lines of text) covering the years 1799, 1603, 1675, 1661 and 1666 are included under the topic Early Mervan History in all our PDF Extended History products and printed products wherever possible.